Tony Hawk's Underground: Plot

 The protagonist and their friend, Eric Sparrow, live in suburban New Jersey and dream of becoming famous skateboarders.
 The protagonist manages to impress professional skater Chad Muska, visiting town for a demo, who gives them a new skateboard and informs them that a good way to start a skating career is to gain a sponsorship from a local skate shop.
-The protagonist seeks out Stacy Peralta, who agrees to sponsor them on the condition the player does something to set themselves apart from the other local skaters, so the protagonist travels to Manhattan, New York with Eric, who is on the run from drug dealers after setting their car on fire as vengeance for stealing from the skate shop.
+The protagonist seeks out Stacy Peralta, who agrees to sponsor them on the condition that the player does something to set themselves apart from the other local skaters, so the protagonist travels to Manhattan, New York with Eric, who is on the run from drug dealers after setting their car on fire as revenge for stealing from the skate shop.

-There, the pair shoot a skating video that impresses Stacy, who loans them a van and suggests they enter the Tampa AM, an amateur division skate contest held annually at the Skate Park of Tampa in Florida.
+There, the pair shoot a skating video that impresses Stacy, who loans them a van and suggests they enter the Tampa AM, an amateur division skate contest held annually at the Skatepark of Tampa, in Tampa, Florida.
 Upon arrival, Eric is arrested for insulting a police officer, and the protagonist does favors for the local police department to secure his bail.
 However, when they arrive for the contest, it is revealed that Eric had only completed his own application form and not the protagonist's, forcing a dejected protagonist to try and impress competitors in the pro contest in order to gain admission.
-After impressing Tony Hawk, the protagonist wins the Best Trick event at Tampa AM and is offered deals by major skateboard sponsors, much to Eric's dismay.
-The protagonist then heads to San Diego, California to meet Todd, the manager of the team, and completes several photo shoots for a magazine.
+After impressing Tony Hawk, the protagonist wins the Best Trick event at Tampa AM and is offered sponsorship deals by Birdhouse, Element, Flip, Girl, and Zero to join their skate teams, much to Eric's dismay.
+After selecting a team, the protagonist then heads to San Diego, California to meet Todd, the manager of the team, and completes several photo shoots for a magazine.
 Following a wild celebration party, it is revealed that Eric has been picked up by the same sponsor.